This is a guest post about how to make your own soap for baby by Erin Odom of The Humbled Homemaker

 Homemade Baby Wash/Shampoo

 I found variations of this recipe in different places on the internet, but I tweaked it to fit my liking.
 I also use a foaming soap dispenser because the consistency is really too thin if just using an old baby wash bottle.
+There are also many options available on Amazon.
 You might need to tweak this recipe depending on the skin type of your children, but here is what works for my family: